R3ta update. R3ta update. Click for full update

 Can peptides be frozen?

 Yes.
-Store in aliquots with glycerol to reduce freeze–thaw damage.
+Store as aliquots with a cryoprotectant to reduce freeze–thaw stress.

-Minor differences in colour or texture are normal and do not affect purity or quality.
+Minor differences in colour or texture are normal and not indicative of purity or quality issues.

 Can I mix peptides together?